Soontao/presentations/src/sap/next/docker_first_step.md

 ---

+## Volume

+- Persisted storage cross containers

+---

+## Hands On - Bind Volume

+- create a volume
+- create a container bind with volume
+- change the resource
+- destroy the container
+- create a new container bind with volume
+- access the resource

+---

+## Network

+- Isolation
+- Security

+---

+## Hands On - Bind Network

+- create a new network
+- create two services
+- call a service API with cascade API call

+---

 ## Optimize Docker Image Size

-* Docker Ignore
+- Ignore Unused Files (docs/images/tests)
-* Staged Build
+- Staged Build

 ---

-## Hands On - 05 - try to reduce your image size
+## Hands On - try to reduce your image size

 - `.dockerignore`
 - remove build dependencies